 Students must meet all of the above requirements to be considered for admission by the posted deadline dates.

 If you have further questions, you may call Admissions at (845) 341-4030; call the Nursing department at (845)-341-4107; or email the Nursing Department Chairperson at email@example.com.

 Many Comprehensive Articulation Agreements have been established with other Colleges and Universities.

-AAS Nursing credits will transfer in full or in part to schools with excellent programs in Nursing Education such as: Russell Sage College; Pace, Mount St. Mary, and New York University.
+AAS Nursing credits will transfer in full or in part to schools with excellent programs in Nursing Education such as: Russell Sage College; Pace University, Mount St. Mary College, and New York University, as well as many online RN-BSN programs.
 Click Here to view articulation agreements

 As an advocate for higher education, these programs support the departments philosophy that "Nursing is a Life Long Learning Process"; the transfer of credits will allow for an easier transition from the AAS to BS degree.